Efferent-Health/sprite-css/README.md

 #### src
 Type: `String`
 Default value: `[]`
-Specifies the images that will be combined to the sprite. node-sprite-generator uses glob pattern matching, so paths with wildcards are valid as well.
+Specifies the images that will be combined to the sprite.
+Uses glob pattern matching, so paths with wildcards are valid as well.

 #### spritePath
 Type: `String`